unkoi/Venus-Menu/README.md

 then paste in code from Venus.py

-Then use the menu also yes i am Reaper_V2 and reaper i just forgot to change it, it use to be my old blooket name.
+Then use the menu also yes i am unkoi duh.

 Also if theres any issues use ISSUE-TEMPLATE